What Your Toothache Has Been Telling You

 • Toothaches make your teeth more sensitive, so avoid too-hot or cold substances.

-• Take an over-the-counter pain reliever to manage your pain until you get a chance to visit a dentist.
+• Take an over-the-counter pain reliever to manage your pain until you get a chance to visit a dentist near you.

 Home remedies aside, let’s dive deeper into the causes of toothaches and what exactly you might be dealing with: